quamotion/docs/getting-started/request-trial-license.rst

 Prerequisites
 """"""""""""""
 Before you request a trial license you need to install and start the Quamotion WebDriver.
-The :ref:`install-quamotion-label` section explains how to install the Quamotion WebDriver

 Retrieve a trial license
 """"""""""""""""""""""""